inherithandle/flight-surety/README.md

 ## To view dapp:

 go to `http://localhost:8000`
-your browser need to have Metamask installed to check out account balance.
+your browser need to have Metamask installed to check out account balance. please make sure that your Metamask connects to localhost:7545.
+if you get the error "tx nonce not correct", you need to reset accounts on Metamask
+click on Settings -> Advanced -> Rest Account.
-ganache-cli doesn't show account balances on the fly.
+ganache-cli doesn't show account balances on the fly. that's why you need to use Metamask to check out balances.